 - Capital loss.
 Finally, it would be foolish to think that a complete loss of funds could not occur when investing in crypto.
 This risk increases with the obscurity of cryptocurrencies chosen, however, the risk remains true for all.
 There is no guarantee that any cryptocurrency, even Bitcoin, will be around in 5 years time (although we would bet that Bitcoin will likely be one that is).

 Are Cryptocurrencies Regulated?

-Cryptocurrency is legal to purchase, store and sell in many countries in the world such as the United States, Canada, United Kingdom and Australia.
-The laws of each country stipulate the legality of Bitcoin and other cryptocurrencies with a handful of countries banning cryptos such as China, Egypt, Bolivia, Vietnam, Indonesia and Morocco.
+Cryptocurrency is legal to purchase, store, and sell in many countries in the world such as the United States, Canada, the United Kingdom, and Australia.
+The laws of each country stipulate the legality of Bitcoin and other cryptocurrencies with a handful of countries banning cryptos such as China, Egypt, Bolivia, Vietnam, Indonesia, and Morocco.